 Massachusetts Bankruptcy Forms

-Finally, even though reviewing it is not a requirement, the Massachusetts Bankruptcy Court has published a detailed guide for people filing bankruptcy without a lawyer ("pro se"), that can be downloaded for free.
+Finally, the Massachusetts Bankruptcy Court has published a detailed guide for people filing bankruptcy without a lawyer ("pro se"), that you can download for free.

 Massachusetts Bankruptcy Exemptions